Bubbles, she is the joy and the laughter!

 - Meat Fuzzy Lumpkins (1994) and Crime 101 (1996): Early concept shorts created for the What A Cartoon!
 Show animation anthology series.

-- Powerpuff Girls Z (2006-2007): An anime adaptation of the original series produced by Aniplex.
-An alternate continuity wherein the girls are classmates who become magical girls after a laboratory accident causes citizens across New Townsville to mutate or gain superpowers.
+- Powerpuff Girls Z (2006-2007): An anime adaptation of the original series directed by Megumu Ishiguro and produced by Aniplex, the show is an alternate continuity wherein the girls are classmates who become magical girls after a laboratory accident causes citizens across New Townsville to mutate or gain superpowers.
 Lasted for 52 episodes and never aired in the United States despite receiving an English dub.

-- The Powerpuff Girls (2016) (2016-2019): A Soft Reboot of the series with a more Slice of Life bent, produced by Bob Boyle and Nick Jennings with no involvement from McCracken.
+- The Powerpuff Girls (2016) (2016-2019): A Soft Reboot of the series with a more Slice of Life bent, produced by Bob Boyle and Nick Jennings at Cartoon Network Studios with no involvement from McCracken.

-- Powerpuff (TBA): A live-action adaptation created by Greg Berlanti for The CW.
-This incarnation follows the girls as young adults trying to live normal adult lives after a childhood of crimefighting, only to begrudgingly find themselves becoming superheroes once again.
-Originally planned for the 2021-22 season, poor internal response to the pilot lead to them reworking the concept; months later, Chloe Bennet (who was cast as Blossom) would exit the series due to scheduling conflicts, leaving it currently unknown if the series will ever see greenlight.
+- Powerpuff (TBA): An in-development Live-Action Adaptation produced by Greg Berlanti for The CW, following the girls as young adults trying to live normal lives after a childhood of crimefighting, only to begrudgingly find themselves becoming superheroes once again.
+Originally planned for the 2021-22 season, poor internal response to the pilot lead to them reworking the concept, with the show still in re-development as of May 2022.

 - The Powerpuff Girls Movie (2002): An origin story of the girls' creation, early days and how they became the protectors of Townsville.
 The first theatrical movie based on a Cartoon Network property.